hans-he/DFB_Description/README.md

 showing the drawing flags and blitting flags in DirectFB1.4.

-A simple program in processing.
+A simple program in processing-1.5.1.

 Drawing flags
  DSDRAW_NOFX                  uses none of the effects